 Its coffee and sugar plantations, worked by 500,000 enslaved workers, made Saint-Domingue the richest colony in the world.
 One reason France supported the rebel side in the American Revolution. was to protect its Caribbean colony.
 In 1779, several hundred free Saint-Domingans of African descent -- gens de couleur -- joined the French military and took part in the siege of Savannah.

-Trade flourished between the United States and Saint-Domingue.
-Ships from the continent brought lumber and food, primarily salt cod, to the French colony and came home with molasses for New England refineries to turn into rum.
+Trade also flourished between the United States and Saint-Domingue.
+Ships from the continent brought lumber and food, primarily salt cod, to the French colony.
+Then they came home with molasses for New England refineries to turn into rum.

 In February 1790, a Rhode Islander saw 50 American vessels in the harbor at Cap-Francois.
 More arrived every day.
 During the year 1797, 600 U.S. ships with 5,000 seamen traded with Saint-Domingue.

-Jefferson was right to be alarmed: About 15 percent of the sailors were of African descent, newsmongers to African-Americans at home.
+Jefferson had reason for alarm.
+About 15 percent of the sailors were of African descent, newsmongers to African-Americans at home.
 They carried news of the Haitian Revolution and the emancipation of slaves.

 Then starting in 1798 came the Quasi-War between the United States and France.
 French privateers in the Caribbean were attacking U.S. ships, and Congress responded by passing an embargo against France.
 Trade with Saint-Domingue stopped abruptly.
 Soon the colony was in dire need of food.